Request a Demo

 A price adjustment clause is a contractual provision that allows the price of goods or services to be adjusted based on specific external factors.
-These factors include inflation, changes in the cost of raw materials, labor costs, taxes, and others.
+These factors include inflation, governmental actions, changes in the cost of raw materials, labor costs, taxes, and others.
 Learn how this clause works and how businesses can harness it to stay one step ahead of inflation.

 A price adjustment clause is a provision in a contract that allows the price of goods or services to be adjusted based on specific external factors.
-These factors might include inflation, changes in the cost of raw materials, labor costs, taxes, or other economic conditions.
+These factors might include inflation, changes in the cost of raw materials, rising tariffs, labor costs, taxes, or other economic conditions.
 Price adjustment clauses are commonly used in long-term contracts, supply chain contracts, construction agreements, and other scenarios where prices may fluctuate over time.
 Below, we delve deeper into what a price adjustment clause is, how it works, and why it can help your business adjust to inflationary pressures.

 At its core, a price adjustment clause is a contractual tool that provides a method for adjusting the agreed-upon price of a contract to reflect changes in market conditions.
 The clause stipulates the factors triggering a price adjustment and specifies the formula or process used to calculate the new price.